lindehaven/CP-M/README.md

 at `0x0030 - 0x00ff` and you should edit those too while you are at it.
 Save a backup of the original `BE.COM` before you start editing.

+See `be/readme.txt` file for details.

 ### Internals

-Copyright (c) 2017 Lars Lindehaven.
+Copyright (c) 2017-2018 Lars Lindehaven.

 *   Digital Research CP/M systems
 *   ANSI terminal